Keyboard shortcuts

 age: 42

 Inline records are loaded alongside file-based data.
 If a record with the same identifier exists both inline and on disk, the file wins.
-Inline records are read-only at runtime—mw data update and mw data delete target files only.
+Inline records are read-only at runtime—mergeway-cli data update and mergeway-cli data delete target files only.
+Types that use identifier: $path cannot declare inline data.

 Field Shorthand